-Utilizing the observations recorded on the first page, faculty observers are to write a narrative of the experience for the faculty member being observed.
+Utilizing the observations recorded on the first page of the form, observers are to write a narrative of the experience for the faculty member being observed.
 Recall that observations, at their best, are honest assessments of relative strengths and weakness and, in the end, should help foster the development of the individual's instructional ability.